FluentLenium/FluentLenium/README.markdown

 ### Base Url
 If you want to defined a default base url, just override the `getDefaultBaseUrl` method in your test.
 Every pages create with @Page will also use this variable.
+If a base url is provided, the current url will be relative to that base url.

 ### TimeOut
 To set the time to wait when searching an element, you can use in your test :